Stable twisted cohomology of the mapping class groups in the unit tangent bundle homology: Cohomological stability framework and tools

-On the basis of current knowledge, contrary to the covariant cases, there is no general framework for homological stability with twisted coefficients given by \emph{contravariant} systems, or equivalently by \eqref{eq:homology_covariant/cohomology_contravariant} for cohomological stability result with twisted coefficients given by \emph{covariant} systems.
-In particular, following Remark~\ref{rmk:UM2opp_poly}, we cannot apply Theorem~\ref{thm:hom_stab_MCG} for the functor $\tilde{H}_{\bQ}^{\vee}\colon\U\cM_{2} \to\bQ\Mod\to \Ab$ defined by the groups $\{H^{1}(UT\Sigma_{g,1};\bQ),g\in\bN\}$.
+On the basis of current knowledge, contrary to the covariant cases, there is no general framework for cohomological stability with twisted coefficients given by \emph{covariant} systems.
+In particular, there is no result analogous to Proposition~\ref{prop:hom_stab_MCG} replacing $F^{\vee}$ in that statement by the functor $\tilde{H}\colon\cU\cM_{2} \to \Ab$ defined by the groups $\{H^{1}(UT\Sigma_{g,1};\bZ),g\in\bN\}$.
+However, the functor $\tilde{H}$ does satisfy homological stability as follows.